 Finding yourself short of breath for long periods at a time can be frightening, but it is not always a cause for alarm.
-There are a lot of benign medical conditions that can cause shortness of breath, but there are some serious ones as well.
+There are a lot of benign medical conditions that can cause shortness of breath or dyspnea, but there are some serious ones as well.
 This is why it is always important to see a doctor if you have shortness of breath that persists for longer than a day or is unusual for you.
 The following are a few of the most common causes of suddenly developing shortness of breath.

 One of the most common causes of shortness of breath is asthma.
 Asthma is a condition that causes your airways to narrow and create mucus.
 The result is that you will struggle with breathing and often suffer from wheezing and coughing along with shortness of breath.
 Some people only have occasional issues with asthma, while others suffer from constant shortness of breath that needs treatment with medications.
 Asthma can also change over time, so it is best to work with a doctor to monitor asthma once it is diagnosed.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.